Skip to Content

 The chances of inheriting a DNA segment large enough to be detectable on an ethnicity estimate decreases dramatically due to distance from the common ancestor.
 We also know that recombination is random and there is no way to be sure that no DNA segments can slip intact through the generations and arrive in your DNA.

-This is why our ethnicity estimates might have some traces of our ancestors ethnicity going back many hundreds of years, but of course is more reliable for our more recent ancestry.
+This is why our ethnicity estimates might have some traces of our ancestors ethnicity going back many hundreds of years.
+Of course, it is more reliable for our more recent ancestry.

 Do you want to do a DNA test?